Luxury Whole-Home Renovation in Naples, FL: Process, Timeline, and Cost

 Unforeseen conditions still happen, especially in older homes, which is why a renovation budget should carry a contingency for issues that only appear once the walls are open.

-You can hire an architect, an engineer, and a contractor separately and coordinate them yourself.
-Or you can work with one firm that brings the whole team to the table and manages it for you.
-That second approach is what single-source, or design-build, means in practice.
+You can hire an architect, an engineer, and a contractor separately and coordinate them yourself, or work with one firm that brings the whole team to the table and manages it for you.

-That happens through a defined five-phase process that moves from feasibility and design into construction only once the plan is settled.
-Decisions get made when they are cheap to make, on paper, rather than expensive to make mid-build.
+A defined five-phase construction system moves from feasibility and design into construction only once the plan, the budget, and the finish selections are settled.
+That structure is what makes sequencing dozens of trades and deliveries actually manageable, decisions get made when they are cheap to change, on paper, rather than expensive to change mid-build.

 What to Expect in an Older Naples Home

 This is one reason a contingency belongs in the budget.
-A team that has renovated homes and condo renovations across Naples knows what tends to hide behind the finishes in a given era of construction.
+Years of renovating homes and condos across Naples makes it easier to anticipate what tends to hide behind the finishes in a given era of construction, whether that is outdated wiring, plumbing runs that were never brought up to code, or water intrusion behind stucco.

 Should You Move Out During the Renovation?